Glavin001/HackStack/README.md

 1) High Speed Development

 Build a powerful, full-stack product in under one hour -- 60 minutes or less!
-This includes RESTful and Websocket API, API documentation in Swagger, and a connected frontend application (see [#multi-platform]()).
+This includes RESTful and Websocket API, API documentation in Swagger, and a connected frontend application (see `multi-platform` below).

 2) Multi-Platform